 This form takes just about one minute to fill out and the pay for filling out the form is $1.55.
-On closer inspection the form did not require any sensitive personal information like credit card numbers or social security numbers, so it is relatively safe and again it does not require very much of your time.
+On closer inspection, the form did not require any sensitive personal information like credit card numbers or social security numbers, so it is relatively safe and again it does not require very much of your time.

 When you first log on to the site you will be given a list of available micro jobs.
-On this particular day there were 198 available micro jobs listed on the site.
-In order to get a better idea of what the micro jobs would equate to in terms of an hourly salary, let’s do a little number crunching…
+On this particular day, there were 198 available micro jobs listed on the site.
+In order to get a better idea of what the micro-jobs would equate to in terms of an hourly salary, let's do a little number crunching…

 How Much Money Can You Make on Microworkers?

-All of the tasks that were listed for $.50 or more would take approximately 5 hours to complete and would earn you about $54 or roughly $11 and hour.
+All of the tasks that were listed for $.50 or more would take approximately 5 hours to complete and would earn you about $54 or roughly $11 an hour.
 If you decided to move up and only complete tasks that paid over $1 that would take you down to a little over 3 hours, but then you would be earning approximately $13 an hour.
 The higher the amount per project the more you earn on an hourly basis and the shorter the amount of time you actually spend working.

 As you pick tasks to complete on Microworkers, it is a good idea to be selective.
 If you want to get the most from the time that you spend working on tasks it is better to pick higher paying tasks that require a few more minutes.